haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_Setup_Frontend_ReactJs.md

 CORS (Cross-Origin Resource Sharing) is a security feature implemented by web browsers to prevent web pages from making requests to a different domain than the one that served the web page.
 This is to prevent potentially malicious websites from accessing sensitive information on other sites.

-When working with a React frontend and a Django backend, you might encounter CORS issues because your React app (served from localhost:3000) will be making API requests to your Django server (e.g., localhost:8000).
+When working with a React frontend and a Django backend, you might encounter CORS issues because your React app (served from localhost:5173 or localhost:3000) will be making API requests to your Django server (e.g., localhost:8000).

 To handle CORS issues, you need to configure your Django backend to allow requests from your React frontend.